Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 ## :beginner: About The Project
 ### All about the Project

-I have programmed this converter to make life easier for Dayz Expansion Mod users.
+I have programmed this converter to make life easier for Dayz Expansion Mod users while keep it simple.
 The converter is still in early development.

 [![Product Name Screen Shot][product-screenshot]](https://#)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>